secretstartups/handbook/sites/handbook/source/handbook/legal/customer-negotiations/index.html.md

     - GitLab's [Customer Assurance Package](https://about.gitlab.com/handbook/engineering/security/security-assurance/field-security/customer-assurance-package.html) provides details of GitLab's current Security and Compliance posture.
     - GitLab documentation explaining how to [_Secure your application_](https://docs.gitlab.com/ee/user/application_security/), [_Secure your installation_](https://docs.gitlab.com/ee/security/README.html) and the [_GitLab permissions guide_](https://docs.gitlab.com/ee/development/permissions.html) are useful for helping customers understand steps they can take to secure the personal data processed in GitLab.

-## GitLab Legal Commercial Coverage Model & Best Practices for a Legal Call
+## GitLab Legal Commercial Coverage Model and Best Practices for a Legal Call

 ### GitLab Legal Commercial Coverage Model
 1. Please review the [GitLab Legal Coverage Model](https://docs.google.com/presentation/d/13A1g9AIGQ8GYBgZ0LEYvSuLV7u4j-zffLUbvbzaheWM/edit?usp=sharing) which provides an overview of the GitLab Legal Commercial coverage model by region & segment. _NOTE: This is available to GitLab Team Members only_